 How you can help

 Don’t assume an employee isn’t Muslim just because they don’t look a certain way.
-Muslims come in all shapes and sizes, and from various backgrounds and cultures.
+Muslims come from various backgrounds and cultures.
 Conversely, don’t assume an individual is taking part in Ramadan because they do look a certain way.

-Consider whether you need to raise awareness of Ramadan within your business.
-This’ll show you support it and will ensure all employees are aware and therefore accommodating of it.
-However, it is generally better to do so in a more ‘low-key’ manner, as employees may not be comfortable with too much attention being drawn to themselves or feeling singled out.
+Consider whether you need to raise awareness of Ramadan within your business to show you support it and ensure all employees are aware and accommodating.
+However, it’s generally better to do so in a more ‘low-key’ manner, as employees may not be comfortable with too much attention being drawn to themselves or feeling singled out.

 Although it might not be ideal, try to show leniency with regards to working hours.
 Some individuals might request to start earlier or work through their lunch hour to finish earlier – if you can temporarily accommodate this, do.